ubccr/ccrdocs/pages/hpc/data-transfer.md

 !!!
 Note "SSH Keys Required"
     You will need the SSH Key setup in FileZilla so that it does not try and use a password.
 CCR will only allow SSH key authentication.

-If you are using an SSH Agent to manage you SSH Keys , Verify that your **SSH_AUTH_SOCK** environment variable has been set by the SSH Agent.
+If you are using an SSH Agent to manage your SSH Keys , Verify that your **SSH_AUTH_SOCK** environment variable has been set by the SSH Agent.

 ```bash
 $ echo $SSH_AUTH_SOCK